VMware provides several ways to upgrade ESXi hosts with version 6.5 and version 6.7 to ESXi version 7.0.

 - After upgrading ESXi hosts, you must reconnect the hosts to the vCenter Server and reapply the licenses.
 See After You Upgrade ESXi Hosts.

-- Scripted upgrade.
+- Perform a scripted upgrade.

-- vSphere Update Manager.
+- Use the vSphere Lifecycle Manager.

 - Graphical User Interface (GUI) Installer